HUE MANATEE’S QUEST

 Hue Manatee Docile, gentle, sensitive, vegetarian adolescent/young adult male manatee with a positive, ever-hopeful outlook–a kind of sea-going Candide.
 Innocent, curious, intelligent but humble.

-Storyteller/Bard Mature presence engages audience á la Our Town‘s Stage Manager.
+Storyteller/Bard (Optional) Mature presence engages audience á la Our Town‘s Stage Manager.
 Member of the band.

 Flickati Cricket: Hue’s new best friend and traveling companion; somewhat cynical, yet endearing female fiddler/singer (adolescent/young adult) with a bit of an attitude.
 A musician facing a crisis of direction and purpose.

-Leon Chameleon, C.A.: Renowned change agent and teacher, mentor to Hue and Flickati, kind of a cross between Yoda, Dr. Pangloss and Jimmy Durante.
+Leon Chameleon, C.A.: Renowned teacher and change agent, mentor to Hue and Flickati, kind of an amalgam of Yoda, Voltaire’s Dr. Pangloss and actor-comedian/musician Jimmy Durante.

 Shining Eagle: Northern Hemisphere shaman of the Imáji Nation.
-Regal, wise yet playful.
+Regal, wise yet lighthearted.

 Hansel & Gretel, Little Red Riding Hood & Goldilocks: Cameo appearances by mythical characters to illustrate Leon’s parable, Lost In The Kuda Shuda Woods.